Selections from the “B-C-E Collection”

 Constans Small AE2 Maiorina.
 Heraclea (?), 348-350.
 Roman soldier leading barbarian from hut.

-It’s not entirely clear what’s happening on this coin between the soldier and the small figure.
+One the coins above, it’s not entirely clear what’s happening between the soldier and the small figure.
 Is this a barbarian being led into captivity?
 In an alternate possibility, the figure is being led toward the safety of the Empire.

 The “rescue” possibility seems to be strengthened by the “Vergilian” imagery (Richardson 2008; see also: Vaneerdewegh 2017; Mattingly 1933): The design is remarkably reminiscent of Aeneas leading Ascanius away from the fall of Troy.
 (Though he is missing Anchises on his shoulder.)
-If correct, this must be among the gentlest treatments received by “barbarians” on any Roman coin, but perhaps it was well-suited to contemporary political narratives.
+If correct, this must be among the gentlest treatments received by “barbarians” on any Roman coin.

 The captives are shown with clear markers of “Eastern” ethnicity (Sassanid, Persian).
 The Emperor now usually bears symbols of Christianity on his standard.